protono/hello-algo/algos.md

 In short, **our goal is to design "fast and cheap" data structures and algorithms**.
 It is very important to effectively evaluate the efficiency of algorithms, because only by understanding the evaluation criteria can we compare and analyze various algorithms, thereby guiding the algorithm design and optimization process.

-2.1.1. practical testing¶
+#### 2.1.1. practical testing¶

 Suppose we now have Algorithm `A` and Algorithm `B`, both of which can solve the same problem, and now we need to compare the efficiency of these two algorithms.
 The most direct way is to find a computer, run these two algorithms, and monitor and record their running time and memory usage.
 This evaluation method can reflect the real situation, but it also has major limitations.

-*It is difficult to rule out the interference factors of the test environment*.
+**It is difficult to rule out the interference factors of the test environment**.
 Hardware configuration will affect the performance of the algorithm.
 For example, in a computer, the running time of algorithm `A` is shorter than that of algorithm `B`; but in another computer with different configurations, we may get the opposite test results.
 This means that we need to test on various machines and calculate the average efficiency, which is unrealistic.

 **Rolling out a full test is very resource intensive**.
 Algorithms exhibit different efficiencies as the amount of input data varies.
 For example, when the amount of input data is small, the running time of algorithm `A` is less than that of algorithm `B`; when the amount of input data is large, the test results may be just the opposite.
 Therefore, in order to draw convincing conclusions, we need to test input data of various sizes, which requires a lot of computing resources.

-2.1.2 Theoretical estimates¶
+#### 2.1.2 Theoretical estimates

 Due to the large limitations of the actual test, we can consider evaluating the efficiency of the algorithm only through some calculations.
 This estimation method is called "Asymptotic Complexity Analysis", or "complexity analysis" for short.